 —Connor Diemand-Yauman, Co-CEO, Merit America

-Andrew Caplan combines a pragmatic commercial sensibility with a keen attention to detail to guide clients through the lifecycle of complex, technology-related commercial agreements and other corporate transactions.
+Andrew Caplan combines a pragmatic commercial sensibility with a keen attention to detail to guide clients through the life cycle of complex, technology-related commercial agreements and other corporate transactions.

-Andrew is admitted in New York and Washington, D.C.
+Andrew is admitted in New York and Washington, DC.
 He is practicing under the supervision of California Bar members.

 Representative Experience